 So, the last time we were at Keuruu and were heading towards Tampere after being well looked after at the Big Book Association.
-We’d had a great night’s sleep, a big breakfast and the weather was brightening up, too.
+We’d had a great night’s sleep, a big breakfast and sunshine was on the cards, too.
 At last!

 Before we left, we had a little ride around the and I’m really glad we pumped into Marko who organised it all for us before we left.
 It was nice to put a name to a face and say thank you in person.